MickDeth: Dethless Clothing

 In 2007, Mick started Dethless Clothing.
 A couple of months after the breakup of Eighteen Visions, Dethless seemed to be finished before it really took off due to personal and financial restraints.
 On February 21, 2009, Mick announced via MySpace that Dethless Clothing is back in full swing starting with pre-orders on April 1, 2009.
 Starting April 1, 2009, at midnight a link was set up on the Dethless MySpace to pre-order the first run of blood splatter Dethless shirts.
 Also, a website is under construction for Dethless Clothing.

 Death

 On June 3, 2013, Morris died in his sleep from a pre-existing heart condition.
 During those days he had been in and out of the hospital constantly but was finally released, according to former co-workers.
-He is survived by his former girlfriend Ashley Jade Thewlis, who is also the mother of his son Jude Ashton Morris, and his family.
+He is survived by his family, including former girlfriend Ashley Jade Thewlis, who is also the mother of his son.